daniel-araujo/proctal/README.rst

 **API**

-The C library can be used by linking to ``libproctal.so`` and including ``proctal.h``.
+The C library can be used by linking to ``libproctal.so`` or ``libproctal.a`` and including ``proctal.h``.

-The header file contains comments that provide a complete reference guide for all the exposed symbols.
+The header file contains comments that explain how functions and macros are meant to be used.

 Documentation